We support work on policies that cost-effectively address major public health issues.

 This program is still in its early stages, but we’re excited about the impact of the grantees we support.
 Policy impacts of our grantees include contributing to deregistration of pesticides commonly used in suicide in several countries and states, establishing the impact of removing lead from spices in Bangladesh, and helping to reduce the prevalence of lead in paint in Malawi.

-The following Open Philanthropy staff oversee the Global Public Health Policy program.
+The following Open Philanthropy staff work on the Global Public Health Policy program.

 Prospective Funders